Accessing the Devices Screen

 Offline image.png

-The system checks the connection every 5 minutes; if a device is offline for more than 5 minutes, the status color will turn red.
+The system checks the connection every 30 seconds; if a device is offline, the status color will turn red.

 Registering and Editing Devices